St. Luke’s Outreach Commission received 27 grant applications and was able to fund 19 grants and 2 Educational scholarships totaling $17,000 in 2018.

 St. Luke’s parish members donate non-perishable food items weekly to help keep the community food banks’ shelves stocked for the needy and hungry.
 The food is distributed equally among the three food banks.

 Chino Valley Food Bank: Contact: Hank Martin (928) 636-5657.

 Prescott Valley Food Bank: Contact: Patti Bain (817) 909-0565.

 Prescott Community Cupboard Food Banks: Contacts: Jim Pessin (928) 771-2707 and Sally Phelps (928) 776-9182.

-Weekend meals are sent home with students in K-8th Grade who are receiving free meals at school.
+Weekend meals are sent home with students in K-8th Grade who are receiving free/reduced meals at school.
 These meals are easily prepared by the student.
 At Christmas, stockings are prepared for the students with winter items and other small gifts and treats.
 Contact: Mary Hallford (928) 759-0227.

 The pantry serves Chino Valley Head Start students on Friday morning, supplementing the meals which they typically receive at school during the week.
 Contact: Patti Bain (817) 909-0565.

 Meals are prepared and served by Parishioners at the Salvation Army for those staying overnight when the temperature is below 28 degrees.
 Contact: Liz Kennedy (928) 632-3100.